Lecturer / Senior Lecturer Midwifery

 Interview Date: To be confirmed

 The School of Health Sciences is part of a highly successful and vibrant faculty.
-Frequently commended for our partnership working across the health and social care sector, the school delivers a range of undergraduate and post graduate courses that lead to registration in nursing, midwifery, health visiting/school nursing, speech and language therapy, operating department practice, and paramedic science.
-We also have a wide portfolio of post qualifying provision including the MSc in Advanced Clinical Practice, and the MSC in Interprofessional Healthcare Simulation (due to commence 2023).
-The Faculty’s Institute of Lifecourse Development brings together researchers and practitioners from Health, Education and Human Sciences to tackle a range of Lifecourse related issues, providing a key forum for the school’s research and knowledge exchange.
+Frequently commended for our partnership working across the health and social care sector, the school delivers a range of undergraduate and post graduate courses that lead to registration in nursing, midwifery, health visiting/school nursing, speech and language therapy, and paramedic science.
+We also have a wide portfolio of post qualifying provision including the MSc in Advanced Clinical Practice.
+The University is currently investing over £3 million in the development of the state of the art simulation centres, the arrival of which will further enhance our record of teaching innovation.

-Due to a recent retirement, we are seeking to appoint an experienced registered midwife who has a passion for education.
-You will join a team delivering our highly successful pre-registration 3-year midwifery programme and will also have opportunity to teach on our post-qualifying programmes according to expertise.
-Successful applicants will have opportunity to complete a PGCHE and progress through our GOLD framework to achieve HEA senior fellowship, as well as contribute to faculty wide research and enterprise activities.
+Successful applicants will have opportunity to complete a teaching qualification (PGCHE) and progress through our GOLD framework to achieve HEA senior fellowship, as well as contribute to faculty wide research and enterprise activities.
 Opportunity also exists to undertake doctoral studies through a professional doctorate or PhD programme.
 The University has an established career framework which offers opportunity for promotion through an annual application process.

 To discuss this opportunity and the role before applying, please contact:

-Professor Karen Cleaver, Head of School, Health Sciences,
+Prof Karen Cleaver, Head of School Health Sciences, email: K.P.Cleaver@greenwich.ac.uk Or

 The university welcomes people from diverse and underrepresented communities who can help the university to achieve its mission.